rafael8p/space-emissions/README.md

 # Tool

 We aim at creating and then freely offering a software tool here.
 The program allows for emissions inventory estimates to be compared with independently derived calculations based on satellite data.
 Please refer to the repository's [wiki](https://github.com/UBA-DE-Emissionsituation/space-emissions/wiki) for all the details.

+# Setting up a working python environment

+We use specific python packages within these tools.
+If the tool does not run off the shelf and errors suggest this has to do with missing/failing packages, making a dedicated conda environment can be the solution.
+To enable usage of the same environment in which the tools have been tested a YAML file (environment.yml) is inculded in this project.
+Generating a conda environment, called geo_env, with this file is done using "conda env create --file environment.yml".
+Don't forget activating the enviroment before using the tool through "conda activate geo_env".